Dial Books for Young Readers

 Ellen's Featured Titles

-Michelle Lee (she/her) received her M.F.A. in Writing for Children and Young Adults from the New School before joining Dial in 2019 and is a junior mentor with the Representation Matters Mentorship Program.
-She acquires picture books, novels, and graphic novels, and is looking for stories that present the world through a clever lens, have fresh takes on tropes, and celebrate community—especially from marginalized creators.
-In addition to editing her own titles, Michelle assists Kate Harrison and Nancy Mercado.
+Michelle Lee (she/her) received her M.F.A. in Writing for Children and Young Adults from the New School before joining Dial and is a an active mentor with the Representation Matters Mentorship Program and POC in Publishing.
+She acquires picture books, novels, and graphic novels, and is looking for stories that present the world through a clever lens, have fresh takes on tropes, and celebrate community-especially from marginalized creators.

 Michelle's Featured Titles